 Ends when couple physically separates (with the intention divorce/legal separation)

-If you and your spouse see divorce as imminent, it is important that you enlist the counsel of an experienced California divorce and property division attorney.
-Schedule an appointment at the Law Office of Ann A. Thomson today.
+If you and your spouse see divorce as imminent, it is important that you enlist the counsel of an experienced California divorce and property division attorney who can help you understand community property laws.
+Schedule an appointment at the Law Office of Ann A. Thomson (Seal Beach family law attorney) today.
 A proficient negotiator who understands all aspects of your situation is an invaluable resource in your divorce.
 Contact us today for a free consultation.